Ricardo Rodriguez (wrestler): Alberto Del Rio's ring announcer (2010–2013)

-El Local and PPV commentator (2012–2014)
+Los Locales and PPV commentator (2012–2014)

 Rodriguez started to wrestle as the masked luchador El Local, who remained distinct from his ring announcer character, debuting on the November 3 episode of Saturday Morning Slam in a loss to Sin Cara.
 In late 2013, El Local began teaming up with another masked competitor (Tyson Kidd) to form Los Locales, a team which never won a match.
 During this time, Rodriguez became a commentator for the Spanish broadcast team for WWE pay-per-views.
 In May 2014, Rodriguez (as El Local) formed a tag team with the debuting Kalisto on NXT, in a winning effort against The Legionnaires (Marcus Louis and Sylvester Lefort).
 Rodriguez was released by WWE on July 30, 2014.

 Return to the independent circuit (2014–present)

 On August 30, 2014, Rodríguez made his debut for the World Wrestling Council (WWC), mocking Ray González.
 On September 7, 2014 at Septiembre Negro, was defeated by González.Weiner In October 2014, Rodríguez ordered Shawn Hernandez to attack Ray González.
 The feud ended eventually in a Tables Match between Shawn Hernandez and Ray González in Aniversario 2014.
 On January 24, 2015, at Hora de la Verdad, Rodriguez defeated Carlos Cotto to win the WWC Puerto Rico Heavyweight Championship.
 However, he lost the title against the former champion on February 21, 2015.

 On November 28, 2014, Rodriguez made his debut for Mexican promotion AAA, reassuming the role of Alberto Del Rio's (then El Patrón Alberto) personal ring announcer.
 In October 2015, Del Rio returned to WWE without Rodriguez.
 In September 2015, Rodriguez was hired as trainer for The Great Khali's wrestling school in Punjab, the Continental Wrestling Entertainment.
 The school held its first event on December 12, 2015.